Baldassarre Capra: Kepler's Supernova

 In three public lectures, Galileo used the discovery of the new star to challenge the ideas of the Peripatetic philosophers of Padua, who held the Aristotelian view that the sphere of the stars was unchangeable.
 Capra was offended by Galileo's failure to acknowledge him as the person who had discovered the star, and, encouraged by Mayr, in 1605 he published a pamphlet attacking Galileo's position, entitled Consideratione astronomica circa la nova et portentosa Stella che nell'anno 1604 a dì 10 ottobre apparse.
 Among his conclusions, Capra noted that in 1572 a similar new star (Tycho's supernova) had appeared in the constellation Cassiopeia.
-It was significant, he argued, that the interval between the two stars' appearance was the same as the number of years in the life of Jesus Christ.
+He argued that the interval between the two stars' appearance was the same as the number of years in the life of Jesus Christ.
 As both were situated among the fixed stars, their appearance must denote something of great significance.

-Galileo did not respond to this provocation, but he scribbled marginal notes in his copy of it with terms such as "bue" ("ox") and "coglione" ("balls"), deriding him for his ignorance of both Italian and of Latin.
+Galileo did not respond to this provocation, but he scribbled marginal notes in his copy with terms such as "bue" ("ox") and "coglione" ("balls"), deriding him for his ignorance of both Italian and Latin.
 Then, concealing his identity behind the pseudonym 'Cecco di Ronchitti', he responded to Antonio Lorenzini and his pamphlet Discorso intorno alla Nuova Stella (Padua, 1605) in a caustic pamphlet entitled Dialogo de Cecco di Ronchitti da Bruzene in perpuosito de la stella Nuova, written in the ancient dialect of Padua (called "dialetto pavano").

 Plagiarism accusation against Galileo

-Capra’s second confrontation with Galileo was sufficiently serious for Galileo to decide he needed to confront it openly.
-In 1602 Capra and his father had asked Galileo to let them observe how his proportional compass worked - although Galileo had not invented the instrument, he had made it much easier to use and had devised new applications for it.
-In 1605 the Capras had borrowed a Galilean compass for a time from their friend Giacomo Alvise Cornaro, and they spent time at the workshop of Marc'Antonio Mazzoleni, the craftsman who made Galileo’s instruments for him.
-By these means they were able to learn how the compass was made.
+Capra's second confrontation with Galileo was sufficiently serious for Galileo to decide he needed to confront it openly.
+In 1602, Capra and his father had asked Galileo to let them observe how his proportional compass worked – although Galileo had not invented the instrument, he had made it much easier to use and had devised new applications for it.
+In 1605, the Capras had borrowed a Galilean compass from their friend Giacomo Alvise Cornaro and spent time at the workshop of Marc'Antonio Mazzoleni, the craftsman who made Galileo's instruments, learning how the compass was made.

-In 1607 Baldassarre Capra published the tract Usus et fabrica circini cuiusdam proportionis, per quem omnia fere tum Euclidis, tum mathematicorum omnium problemata facile negotio resolvitur, which was more or less a translation into Latin of Galileo’s 1606 work Le operazioni del compasso geometrico et militare.
+In 1607, Baldassarre Capra published the tract Usus et fabrica circini cuiusdam proportionis, per quem omnia fere tum Euclidis, tum mathematicorum omnium problemata facile negotio resolvitur, which was more or less a translation into Latin of Galileo's 1606 work Le operazioni del compasso geometrico et militare.
 Capra dedicated the work to Cornaro and used it to claim that he had invented the proportional compass himself.
-Galileo had successfully defended himself against a previous charge of plagiarism fought against him in 1602 by a Flemish mathematician, so he could not afford to take Capra’s claims lightly.
-He therefore asked for the matter to be adjudicated by the rectors of the university.
+Galileo, who had successfully defended himself against a previous charge of plagiarism in 1602, could not afford to take Capra's claims lightly.
+He therefore asked for the matter to be adjudicated by the university rectors.